Jflores427/Flashcards/README.md

 The following **additional** features are implemented:

-* [ ] List anything else that you added to improve the site's functionality!
+* [X] Added a Horizontal Flip feature to the Flashcard upon click

 ## Video Walkthrough